lmcrean/Crocodile-Kingdom/README.md

 <br>

-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
+**Crocodile Kingdom is an animal-themed version of the classic children's memory game**, where the user has to try and match pairs of cards together without a failed attempt in between.
+The user wins the game when all the cards are flipped.

 </div>

 ***
-## 0.1.
-Documentation introduction
 This readme introduces the key features of the project, using the framework of the 5 planes of User Experience.
 It summarises key challenges addressed along the way and also provides credits and acknowledgesments at the end.

-Testing is summarised in the readme, while a seperate Testing file is dedicated to a more specific technical account.
+An issues file is dedicated to a more specific technical account.

 In the issues I have logged written, video or screenshot accounts.